Best Apps for Expats and Global Nomads

 Created by Charmin, SitORSquat virtually serves as a social network focused on helping you to find the closest sanitary restroom.
 Users have the option to rate restrooms as “sit” (you enjoyed the restroom), or “squat” (you wouldn’t suggest this restroom).

 While English is one of the most commonly spoken languages in the world, having a basic grasp of the language of your host country can prove invaluable.
-Here are our top two suggestions for apps that with help you overcome the language barrier.
+Here are our top two suggestions for apps that will help you overcome the language barrier.

 Want to learn the native language of your host country?
 This free app is a fun way to do so!
 Duolingo breaks down learning a foreign language into easily digestible, 5-10 minute lessons, with a large emphasis on reinforcing vocabulary and grammar over time.